 - Try and set up a separate e-mail account for Guiding business which isn't shared with other members of your household.
 Better still, set up an e-mail account for your Unit.

 With the introduction of the new data protection regulations in 2018, the rules relating to the use of photographs and videos have changed.
 Please note that if you are submitting photographs to the Region for use on the website, we will need you to provide information on everyone who can be clearly identified.
 This includes adults as well as girls.
 The information we need is:

 - The date and location where the photograph was taken.

 - The name of the unit/s in the photograph.

-- The person submitting the photograph must give their full name and membership number and confirm in writing that permission has been obtained for the photograph to be used from all those who feature.
+- The person submitting the photograph must give their full name and confirm in writing that permission has been obtained for the photograph to be used from all those who feature.
 We also need the date that the photo permission form was signed and confirmation of any exclusions to any of the permissions - for example, the photograph may be used on the website, but not on social media.